Efficient approximation of Earth Mover's Distance Based on Nearest Neighbor Search: Introduction

 In this paper, we propose \alg, a new approximate EMD algorithm that leverages nearest neighbor search (NNS). \alg achieves both high accuracy and relatively low execution time compared to the exact EMD and the existing state-of-the-art (SOTA) approximate EMD algorithms, as shown in Fig.~\ref{fig:motivation}.
-Instead of evaluating all possible point-to-point distances as in the exact EMD calculation, our proposed \alg focuses on identifying the nearest neighbors (NNs).
-This approach significantly reduces the number of data points to be compared and usually does not involve a linear number of iterations in experiments.
-Note that neighbor distances not only have been theoretically proven as close approximations of the global distance between two images \cite{borgefors1984distance}, but are also extensively employed in the 3D point cloud domain \cite{wu2021density,nguyen2021point,lin2023hyperbolic}.
-Our main contributions are as follows: \begin{itemize} \item We propose an efficient EMD approximation, \alg, based on nearest neighbor search, which can achieve both high accuracy and low execution time. \item We provide theoretical analysis for the time complexity and error bound of the proposed \alg. \item We introduce a highly parallel implementation using GPU vectorization to further accelerate \alg. \end{itemize} We comprehensively evaluate \alg for image classification and retrieval tasks, and compare it with the exact EMD and other SOTA approximate EMD algorithms in terms of accuracy, execution time, and memory usage. \alg also generates transport mapping and accomplishes color transfer across images.
-These tasks are widely used to evaluate the performance of approximate EMD algorithms~\cite{tree,nguyen2023hierarchical,chen2022computing}.
-Our experimental results indicate that \alg significantly outperforms the exact EMD implementation, achieving 44$\times$ to 135$\times$ speedup, and also obtains up to 5\% higher accuracy compared to the other SOTA EMD approximations.
+Instead of evaluating all possible point-to-point distances as in the exact EMD calculation, our proposed \alg focuses on identifying the nearest neighbors.
+This approach significantly reduces the number of data points being compared and usually does not involve a linear number of iterations in experiments.
+Note that neighbor distances not only have been theoretically proven as being close approximations of the global distance between two images \cite{borgefors1984distance}, but are also are extensively employed in the 3D point cloud domain \cite{wu2021density,nguyen2021point,lin2023hyperbolic}.
+The main contributions of our work are as follows:

+\begin{itemize} \item We propose an efficient EMD approximation, \alg, based on nearest neighbor search, to achieve both high accuracy and low execution time.

+\item We provide a theoretical analysis of the time complexity and error bound of the proposed \alg.